decretist/Dissertation/Chapter0/chapter0.md

-The model was Pennington's observation that most passages in the Decretum dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^a] My goal was to see whether more such topics could be surfaced using MALLET, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
-While conceptually simple, this proved prohibitively difficult in practice.[^b]
+The model was Pennington's observation that most passages in the Decretum dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^5] My goal was to see whether more such topics could be surfaced using MALLET, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
+While conceptually simple, this proved prohibitively difficult in practice.[^6]

 * * *